odysseyindia/odyssey-tours/content/english/tim/itineraries/best-marigold-hotel-tour/_index.md

           of the most spectacular monuments of Rajasthan.
-The climb up to the Fort through the colourful and friendly bazaar offers spectacular views over the town and surrounding countryside, and takes you to the Chitrashala, the picture gallery with Bundi’s famous miniature paintings and delicate murals.
+The climb up to the Fort through the colourful and friendly bazaar offers spectacular views over the town and surrounding countryside, and takes you to the Chitrashala, the picture gallery with Bundi's famous miniature paintings and delicate murals.
       - type: excursion
         url: >-
           /destinations/india/states/rajasthan/cities/bundi/excursions/half-day-sightseeing-of-bundi/
-        title: Half day sightseeing of Bundi
+        title: Afternoon guided tour of Bundi
         content: >-
-          Bundi might be small, but it’s packed with detail, just like its famous miniature paintings.
+          Bundi might be small, but it's packed with detail, just like its famous miniature paintings.
 The guided tour takes you to the astonishing Raniji ki Baori step-well, the large and un-touristy Bundi Palace, which contains beautiful frescoes within its gaunt walls, and the huge 14th-century Taragarh or Star Fort.
-Bundi’s main market is also fascinating to walk through, with bangle sellers, flower shops and even sword sellers!
+Bundi's main market is also fascinating to walk through, with bangle sellers, flower shops and even sword sellers!
         date: ''